KellerJordan/modded-nanogpt/README.md

 ```

 For this training scenario, Muon has the following favorable properties:
-* Less memory usage than Adam
+* Lower memory usage than Adam
 * ~1.5x better sample-efficiency
 * <2% wallclock overhead